Shekhawati in Rajasthan: Exploring a treasure trove

 podar-haveli-nawalgarh-shekhawati-rajasthan (2)

-Podar Haveli and Museum, Nawalgarh
+Podar Haveli & Museum, Nawalgarh

 Other notable Havelis around Shekhawati in Rajasthan: